au-ts/cogent/cogent/INSTALL.md

   See https://www.haskell.org/cabal/download.html for details

+_NOTE_:
-  NOTE 1): Please install `cabal-install`, *not* `Cabal`; be sure that you have a proper version of `cabal-install` which
-           is compatible with your GHC version;
+ * Please install `cabal-install`, *not* `Cabal`; be sure that you have a proper version of `cabal-install` which is compatible with your GHC version;
-       2): Old versions of `cabal-install` does not support sandbox.
-Please update to appropriate version (>= 1.18) 3): If `cabal-install` is built against an older version of Cabal, you might get a warning when you build Cogent.
+ * Old versions of `cabal-install` does not support sandbox.
+Please update to appropriate version (>= 1.18)
+ * If `cabal-install` is built against an older version of Cabal, you might get a warning when you build Cogent.
 To solve it, when you have `cabal-install` installed, build again against a newer version of Cabal library.

 In addition to GHC, Cogent also requires `cabal-install`, for building and packaging.